-+Philip Jones, Senior Pastor
++Philip Jones, Rector

-Philip Jones is the Senior Pastor of All Saints Dallas as well as the Apostolic Vicar of the Anglican Mission in the Americas (The Anglican Mission).
+Philip Jones is the Rector of All Saints Dallas as well as the Lead Bishop of the Anglican Mission in America.
 Philip was born and raised in Dallas.
 He practiced law in Waco, Texas for seven years before he was called to the ministry.
 He has led churches in Marshall and El Paso, Texas and St. Andrew’s Church in Little Rock, Arkansas.
 His wife, Claudia Clinton Jones, is from Burnet, Texas.
-They have seven children and nine grandchildren.
+They have seven children and eleven grandchildren.
+Contact Philip+

-Mark+ Walz, Church Planter in Residence
+Mark+ Walz, Priest, Church Planter in Residence

 Mike Blanchat, Executive Administrator

 Mike was raised in Temple, Texas and received a degree in Economics from Stanford University in 1984 and an MBA from SMU in 1991.
 Mike spent 30 years as an executive in international business with several companies.
 Mike and his wife Kirsten (Kissy) have three adult children - Jack, Ellie, and Ben - and participate in the greeters, chalice, healing prayer and marriage ministries at ASD.
 They were part of the founding group of St Andrews Little Rock in 1998 and have been involved with the AMiA since it's founding in 2000.
 They moved to Dallas and joined ASD in May 2016.
+Contact Mike

 David Hickman, Financial Director

 David Hickman has over 25 years’ experience in finance and accounting primarily as a Controller for large architecture firms.
 He has a B.S. in Business Administration with a major in Accounting from Oklahoma State University.
 David and his wife Ann were introduced to “liturgy-lite” at an Anglican church plant in 2011 and upgraded to 3 streams worship at All Saints in 2014.
 Through the godly counsel and prayer of an All Saints pastorate, David was led to make a career transition in March of 2016 and join the great team at All Saints.
 David and Ann are huge Texas Rangers fans and love to talk baseball!
+Contact David

 Adrian Smith, Facilities